 - 1/2 tsp sodium chloride (table/sea)

 - 1 tsp potassium chloride (“NoSalt” brand is in most stores)

 - Optional: 1/2 tsp magnesium sulfate (food grade epsom salt)

 - 2 L water

-- For natural flavor, add lemon or lime juice with a bit of raw honey for sweetening
+- For natural flavor, add lemon or lime juice

 While electrolyte drinks can be helpful in boosting hydration and regulating your body, they’re something to keep in mind as a tool rather than a consistent part of your daily routine or diet.
 They’re great in times of strenuous exercise and for athletes, when you have the flu or are hungover, but these minerals are also available through foods in your diet and most people can boost hydration by just drinking water.